FloorEijkelboom/math_site/docs/essentials/eigen_systems.md

 $$\text{A}_{m1} v_1 + \cdots + \left(\text{A}_{mm}-\lambda\right) v_m + \cdots + \text{A}_{mn}v_n = 0.$$

 What we can see is that in every equation, we have all the unknowns (elements of the vector $$\mathbf{v}$$).
-Therefore, if the equations are not linearly independent[^1], the only solution is the trivial one, i.e.
+Therefore, if the equations are linearly independent[^1], the only solution is the trivial one, i.e.
 $$v_1 = v_2 = \cdots = v_n = 0$$.
 Although this is a plausible solution, it is not very informative,
 as it just tells us that if we take a null vector and apply an arbitrary transformation, it will remain a null vector, which is a trivial statement.